Does Dubai Grow Its Food?

 UAE produces a fair amount of cereal.
 Its agricultural output is not entirely self-sufficient and relies on cereal imports.
 It produced 15,978 metric tons of cereal in 2020, as per FAO, a very small amount.

-See also Top 5 Best Mandi Restaurants In Abu Dhabi
+See also Top 5 Best Grill Restaurants In Abu Dhabi

 In 2020 vegetable production totaled 233,009 Metric tons and fruit production came to 361,471 Metric tons.